swr06/GLGame/README.md

 This engine managed to get 500+ FPS in the game with the scene editor running.
 (With the above specs) and about 300 FPS on an intel HD 4000 GPU.

-It got arount 1000+ FPS in game without the scene editor running and 400+ FPS on an Intel HD 4000.
+It got around 1000+ FPS in game without the scene editor running and 400+ FPS on an Intel HD 4000.

-# Requirements

-- Processor : N/A
-- Graphics Card : Any graphics card that supports OpenGL 3.2 and GLSL Shading language 3.3
-- Ram : 100MB or Higher

-# Contact Me

-If you need any help or want to report bugs please feel free to contact me :

-- Discord : @swr06 #1899

 # Using it